Quiet Courage:

 Why polarized times hit HSPs so hard

 Highly Sensitive People tend to process deeply.
-You notice tone, subtext, emotional shifts, moral inconsistencies, and relational undercurrents.
+You notice the nuances of tone, subtext, emotional shifts, moral inconsistencies, and relational undercurrents.
 You detect subtle facial expressions, gestures, and eye gazes.
 You feel uneasy in polarized environments where complexity is flattened and certainty is rewarded.
+You tend to see all the colors of the rainbow, and you may feel resentful when people try to shove you into a black and white box.

 You may find yourself: